pskfyi/minecraft-outlander-modpack/pack/config.md

 Configured to require tools, for better support of the Altered Progression design pillar.

+Lowered amount of blocks from 64 to 16.
+This quarter-stack size still feels like a noticeable convenience without making the pack's slow automation processes feel obsolete.

 ## Jade

 Configured to hide mod names.
 This reduces visual clutter and promotes the